FirmaChain/firmachain/docs/getting-started/deploy-own-network.md

 #### Have you completed the previous step?

 * If you are unsure about the minimum specifications or the ‘firmachaind’ binary files, please visit the following link.
-[Install FirmaChain](install-firmachain.md)
+[Install FirmaChain](install-firmachain/)

-## How to set-up
+## How to setup

 In order to become a Validator, you must follow the direction below.